Microgrants & Projects

 The goal of our educational outreach and support efforts is to act as a resource in helping develop the field of animal law and education outside of the U.S. To do this, we provide various kinds of assistance to individuals or organizations in furtherance of this goal.
 We are interested in learning about and supporting relevant and impactful projects in countries where animal law is a nascent field.
-If you have an idea for a project or how we might assist you, then we welcome you to read about current and past projects and fill out the form below.
+If you have an idea for a project or how we might assist you, then we welcome you to read our policy statement outlining our grant making process.
+If interested in applying for a microgrant, then please fill out the form below.

 For questions please email Natasha Dolezal, director of International Animal Law.

 1st China Animal Law Forum - July 2019, Beijing China